Monster Energy Balls

 Ingredients for Monster Energy Balls

-• Vanilla protein powder – You can use any brand of protein powder!
-Just grab your favorite and feel free to change up the flavor too.
+• Vanilla protein powder – You can use any brand of protein powder you like.
+Just grab your favorite and feel free to change up the flavor, too.
+How good would chocolate or peanut butter be in these monster energy balls?

-• Honey – Raw local honey will have a better flavor, and you get the added benefit of all the nutritional and health benefit.
+• Honey – Raw local honey will have a better flavor, and you get all of the nutritional and health benefits that honey provides.
 But you can use any honey to sweeten this recipe.
+If you are out of honey, you can substitute maple syrup in it’s place.

-• M&Ms – These candy coated chocolates add delightful color and crunch to these energy balls.
+• Mini M&Ms – These candy coated chocolates add delightful color and crunch to these energy balls.

 • Mini chocolate chips – Don’t use regular sized chocolate chips because it will make the dough too chunky.
-Mini chocolate chips mix in much.
+Mini chocolate chips mix in much better.

-• Oats – Oats are the main base ingredient for these energy balls.
+• Old fashioned oats – Oats are the main base ingredient for these energy balls.
 I love using oats in energy balls because they add a bit of protein and go with any and all flavors.
+I don’t recommend using quick oats, they will result in a softer energy bite.

-• Creamy peanut butter – If you try using crunchy peanut butter, just know that it may make the mixture too chunky to roll.
-Creamy peanut butter will make a smoother dough.
+• Creamy peanut butter – Creamy peanut butter will make a smooth dough.
+If you try using crunchy peanut butter, just know that it may make the mixture too chunky to roll while natural peanut butter isn’t oily enough and energy balls will be dry.
+If there is a peanut allergy in your household, you can use another nut butter like almond butter or sunflower butter.

 • Salt – Add a little pinch of salt to help balance the sweetness.